apainintheneck/sta.css/README.md

 # What is sta.css?
 It is a small, simple CSS framework that allows you to build clean looking webpages with low effort.
 It is great for making tutorials and other simple static websites.
-Learn more about it on [the website](https://apainintheneck.github.io/sta.css/).
+Learn more about it on the [project website](https://apainintheneck.github.io/sta.css/) and look at the documentation in the [project wiki](https://github.com/apainintheneck/sta.css/wiki).

 ---